igsr/gca_1000genomes_website/_faq/can-i-get-access-1000-genomes-wiki.md

 ---
-title: "Can I get access to the 1000 genomes Wiki?"
+title: "Can I get access to the 1000 Genomes Wiki?"
 faq_tags:
   - data-access
   - password